vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Effects.md

 ### Severity
 - "For COVID-19, data to date suggest that 80% of infections are mild or asymptomatic, 15% are severe infection, requiring oxygen and 5% are critical infections, requiring ventilation." - [WHO-2020-03-06](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200306-sitrep-46-covid-19.pdf?sfvrsn=96b04adf_4)
+- Indian scenario highest mortality between the age 40-70 years.
+56% of the severely affected in India are under 40's.

+{{< figure src="../images/coronavirus-progression-tree.jpg" title="" class="thumbnail">}}

 ## Long term effects
 ### Heart